OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

-Microsoft Privacy StatementLast Updated: August 2019 What's new?
+Microsoft Privacy StatementLast Updated: September 2019 What's new?
 Expand All Collapse AllPrint

 Your privacy is important to us.
 This privacy statement explains the personal data Microsoft processes, how Microsoft processes it, and for what purposes.